 I observed an experiment where a man shaved one-half of his face with the Philips Series 9000 Prestige and the other half with a Gillette Mach 3.

 Now, in this test, the Series 9000 was used on dry skin, without any shaving lubricant, and the Gillette Mach 3 razor was used wet with gel.

 The result? – The Philips Series 9000 Prestige won on comfort and closeness.

-That’s right, todays most advanced electric shavers are beating manual razors on closeness, who would have though it?
+That’s right, today’s most advanced electric shavers are beating manual razors on closeness, who would have thought it?

 Even the most stubborn of older men are switching to electric razors because the shave is quicker, closer, and more comfortable than their trusty old safety razor and shaving soap.